lukiasz/lukiasz.github.io/about.md

 I studied Computer Science at the Silesian University Of Technology in Gliwice.
 I graduated in 2013.
 I have Master Degree.

-Apart from University, I was loving MOOCs (well, I still love them but have less time nowadays :)).
+Apart from University, I was loving MOOCs (well, I still love them but don't have time for them anymore).
 I finished "Artificial Intelligence" by Sebastian Thrun and Peter Norvig from Stanford University in the fall of 2011.
 I think that was one of first MOOCs ever.

 {% include figure.html url="/assets/about/mooc.png" description="I nailed it, didn't I?" %}